aosman101/tfl-realtime-lakehouse/README.md

 dbt run
 dbt test
 ```

-This will kick off your DBT models (staging -> marts) that materialise into DuckDB tables or parquet outputs, depending on your profile.
+This will initiate your DBT models (staging -> marts) that materialise into DuckDB tables or Parquet outputs, depending on your profile.

 8. Run Great Expectations validations
 From the project root: